ably/ably-js/docs/react.md

 ### usePresence

-The usePresence hook lets you subscribe to presence events on a channel - this will allow you to get notified when a user joins or leaves the channel.
+The usePresence hook lets you [subscribe to presence events on a channel](https://ably.com/docs/presence-occupancy/presence?lang=javascript#subscribe) - this will allow you to get notified when a user joins or leaves the channel.
+To find out more about Presence, see the [presence documentation](https://ably.com/docs/presence-occupancy/presence).

 **Please note** that fetching present members is executed as an effect, so it'll load in *after* your component renders for the first time.